keeweb/keeweb/README.md

 1. run `npm run dev`
 2. open `http://localhost:8085`

-To build desktop apps, use these goals:
+To build desktop apps, use these goals, the result can be found in `tmp`:

 ```
 npm run dev-desktop-macos